 10. Christmas Movie Night and Homemade Popcorn

 If you’re in Canada, here is a link to CBC’s Christmas programming.
 There are also lots of great shows on Netflix, Amazon Prime and YouTube — too many to choose from!
 My husband makes his amazing popcorn and we watch a classic short Christmas movie like The Grinch!

-Have you discovered any new Christmas activities this year?
+Have you discovered any new Christmas activities to do at home with kids this year?